Yelden: Notable figures

 In June 1943, as Yielden had a depleted population, an American air-force pilot named Dick Rodgers assisted in the administration and running of the town's noted Strawberry Fayre.
 During his short stay there, Rodgers became a very popular figure within the community.
 He encouraged his fellow USAAF pilots to volunteer and raise funds for the local church during their time at the Yielden airbase.
 He died while completing a supply drop during the Battle of the Bulge.
-Although his body was never recovered, there is a commemorative plaque on a bench outside the Western gate of the Church.
+His body was never recovered and there is a commemorative plaque on a bench outside the Western gate of the Church.

 Joe Ekins (1923 – 2012), tank gunner, credited by some with killing German tank Commander Michael Wittmann, was born in Yielden.

 Name spelling

-In common with most other place, the village name has evolved over the centuries.
+The village name has evolved over the centuries.
 The earliest recorded version was 'Giveldene' in 1086 and since then there have been over 20 changes.
 At one stage (circa 1390) it was recorded as being 'Yelden' before becoming known as Yeveldene in 1461.
 Other names include Chivelden, Gyueldene, Yueldene, Yealdon, Evelden, Yeveldene, Yielding and Yeilden.
 Finally it was recorded as being 'Yelden' again in 1830 with the latest variant 'Yielden' having arrived in more recent times.